json-schema-org/community/CHARTER.md

 - Include brief introductory information about the decision that needs to be made
 - Be labeled with `tsc-decision`
 - Use the provided template, unless there is a good reason not to do so

-At any point, any TSC member may notify the TSC that they are taking a period of leave and should be considered to abstain from any signaling or voting.
-The TSC member must detail when they expect to return.

 ##### Quick consensus process